bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   This flag is currently used by 'tabular' bundle to allow user to build the table either row-by-row or column-by-column.

++ hrules:1 2 3

+  This flag is currently used by 'tabular' bundle to manually insert horizontal rules at places when 'rules' style is not in effect.
+  It must be a positive integer where 1 is the vertical rule between the first row and the second row, where the first row might be the head row if 'head' style is setup, and so on.

-+ vborder:0 2 4
++ vrules:1 2 3

-  This flag is currently used by 'tabluar' bundle to visually show a vertical border along certain columns: 0 is the leftmost border of the table, 1 is the right-hand side vertical border for the first column, etc.
+  This flag is currently used by 'tabular' bundle to manually insert vertical rules at places when 'rules' style is not in effect.
-  All numbers must be integer and separated by spaces.
+  It must be a list of integers where 1 represent the vertical rules between the first and second column; the first column might be the 'side' column, and so on.

 + skew: